pmh1988/live2eat/README.md

 Firstly, the team could continue to work on the project to improve its accuracy by training the model on a larger dataset that includes more local cuisine.
 They could also consider using more advanced techniques such as fine-tuning the pre-trained VGG16 model or using other pre-trained models that are better suited for the specific task of food image classification.

-Secondly, the team could expand the range of food choices, the team coudl consider incorporating dishes from diverse cultures, such as Indian and Malay crusine.
+Secondly, the team could expand the range of food choices, the team could consider incorporating dishes from diverse cultures, such as Indian and Malay crusine.
 This would require gathering a larger dataset and potentially using more advanced models to accurately classify the diverse range of food images.

 Thirdly, the team could deploy the project in a web application or even a mobile application.
 This would make the technology more accessible to users and enable them to easily track their calorie intake and make healthier food choices.